EV vs ICE Maintenance Costs: What Fleet Operators Need to Know in 2026

 With more shippers demanding zero-emission transport and new incentives making electric vehicles (EVs) increasingly attractive, Canadian fleet operators are accelerating their shift toward electrification.

-But one question continues to loom large: How do EV maintenance costs really compare to traditional internal combustion engine (ICE) vehicles?
+But one question continues to loom large: How do EV maintenance costs really compare to traditional internal combustion engine (ICE) vehicles — and what does it mean for your annual maintenance budget?

-EV Maintenance Costs: Backed by the Latest Data
+EV vs ICE Maintenance Costs: What the Latest Data Shows

 EVs don’t just cut fuel costs — they consistently outperform ICE vehicles when it comes to service, maintenance, and repair (SMR) expenses.